How do you learn songs on drums? And when do you really know a song?

 Listening is critical to learning more quickly and accurately.
 How many times does a section repeat?
 Where are the key shots and accents?
 Where do fills start and end?

 In this helpful lesson, Casey Cooper (Coop3rdrumm3r) emphasizes continuing to play through the song if you mess up the structure, rather than stop and start again.
 Since you can’t do that live, it’s a good opportunity to practice your recovery skills; that is, being able to stay on track after making mistakes and transition into the next part seamlessly.

 Some pro drummers have next level listening skills.
 Larnell Lewis learned the entire We Like It Here album by Snarky Puppy on the plane ride to the studio session.
 Gil Sharone learned an entire +44 set on his flight to fill in for Travis Barker.

 While these drummers are at the top of their game, it doesn’t mean you can’t also get there with enough practice and active listening.
 But you’ll have to be in it for the long haul!

-Playing along to music is so important to learning the drums and appreciating other musicians and the instruments they play.
+Playing along to music (whether it’s with live musicians or to drumless tracks) is so important to learning the drums and appreciating other musicians and the instruments they play.
 Plus it makes drumming way more fun, and if your goal is to play in a band or ensemble, you’ll be better prepared to be part of a team.

 By signing up you’ll also receive our ongoing free lessons and special offers.
 Don’t worry, we value your privacy and you can unsubscribe at any time.